fermyon/feedback/README.md

 * **Bug report** - an issue that shares context on a workflow that did not execute as expected

 ## Other ways to engage with the community
-- For Spin specific feedback, please visit the Spin [GitHub repo](https://github.com/fermyon/spin)
+- For feedback on Spin (our open source framewokr for running web assembly microservices), please visit the Spin [GitHub repo](https://github.com/fermyon/spin)
 - To chat with members of the Fermyon community, please join our [Discord](https://discord.com/invite/AAFNfS7NGf)